 Even if you are not currently involved in litigation, if you are interested in avoiding potential litigation, contact Mrs. Hoehn to have her review your contracts.
 Mrs. Hoehn's experience in representing governmental agencies, parties to construction projects, and parties in all types of family, probate and guardianship matters, and litigating similar contracts, has provided her with keen insight into what terms are likely to be troublesome and what terms are essential to protecting your rights.
 Whether the contract is for employment, construction, or for the purchase of new equipment, if you don't address the terms of the contract before signing and there is a breach of the contract in the future, you could be waiving significant rights.
 You could further be forced to litigate the case in another state or pay liquidated damages.
 Protect yourself, your family and your business by contacting Mrs. Hoehn today to review your next contract.
 The other side likely has their lawyer reviewing, and most likely drafting the contract, why aren't you having your lawyer review the contract and, acccordingly, protecting YOUR rights?

-Mrs. Hoehn has been associate counsel for various municipalities for the past seven (7) years.
+Mrs. Hoehn has been counsel for various municipalities for over twenty (20) years.
 In such capacity, Mrs. Hoehn has experience in resolving land use and zoning disputes; addressing personnel issues; negotiating government contracts; litigating construction issues; reviewing proposed charter amendments for compliance with the law; foreclosing on code enforcement liens; and educating government employees and elected officials regarding their duties and responsibilities under the Government in the Sunshine Law.

 Serving as counsel for a governmental entity requires a comprehensive knowledge of state and federal law in a multitude of areas and the ability to clearly articulate the requirements of the law.
 With experience advising boards and commissions, as well as representing their interests in court, Mrs. Hoehn is extensively familiar with the issues affecting local government and how to resolve such issues in the best interests of the community.